 Corey Frank (00:43):

-Welcome to another episode of the Market Dominance Guys with your host, Corey Frank, and your co-host, the Sage of sales, the profits of profits, Chris Beall, CEO of ConnectAndSell.
+Welcome to another episode of the Market Dominance Guys with your host, Corey Frank, and your co-host, the Sage of sales, the prophet of profits, Chris Beall, CEO of ConnectAndSell.
 And today we have another guest.
 I think we're on a roll Chris.
 We've had, normally we say, I think we had a rule, no guests, but in the last couple of months or so we had Oren Klaff, had certainly Ryan Reisert.
 And so we're going to dig deep into the connoisseurs of our craft in your own backyard.
 We have Donny Crawford, the customer success manager over at ConnectAndSell.
 And Donny's been with ConnectAndSell for several years, I think over five years, I think you had mentioned Donny, and you're originally from the main streets of San Jose, but now you live in the rarefied air somewhere in a nondescript location in Utah, having spent we'll get out of them.

 Corey Frank (01:37):